sdbip/Segerfeldt.EventStore/MSSQL/Segerfeldt.EventStore.Source.MSSQL/README.md

     This behaviour was observed when using https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint -->

-# Segerfeldt.EventStore.MSSQL
+# Segerfeldt.EventStore.Source.MSSQL

-A NuGet package for implementing the Command/Write-Model side of a CQRS application using MS SQLServer.
+A NuGet package for implementing the Command/Write-Model side of a CQRS application using SQL Server.

 Add Segerfeldt.EventStore.Projection.MSSQL to another project to sync the state to a Query/Read-Model database.